Richard W. Thaler

 Mr. Thaler is a honors graduate of Princeton University with a degree in American History.
 He holds a MBA from Harvard University.

 Mr.Thaler's personal interests include politics, history, baseball, sailing and foreign travel.
 He is a die hard Boston Red Sox and New England Patriots fan and season ticket holder.
 He is an active Democratic and maintains active dialogue with political leaders on both sides of the aisle.
 Conversant in Portuguese, he speaks English with a Boston accent.
-As a young man, he crossed Asia by public bus! (including pre-war Iran, Afghanistan and Pakistan) He has three daughters and a wonderful young grandson and granddaughter!
+As a young man, he crossed Asia by public bus! (including pre-war Iran, Afghanistan and Pakistan) He has three daughters and two wonderful young grandsons and granddaughter!

 References and a detailed resume are available on request.